View Harold AMOS's Obituary on Stuff.co.nz and share memories

 AMOS, Harold Ronald:

 The Legend passed suddenly on Tuesday, April 9, 2019, at Omihi, Kaikoura.
-Cherished husband of Cherie, beloved father of Rhonda, Mike and Beven, awesome granddad of Mike, Trudy and Jacob, dearly missed brother of Murray and the late Max, and loved brother-in-law and uncle to the Amos and Davis families.
-Regarded as a real "Good Bloke" by his friends and loved ones.
-A service to celebrate Harold's life will be held in the Avenal Park Chapel, 75 Fox Street, Invercargill, on Wednesday, April 17, 2019, at 2.00pm.
+Beloved husband of Cherie, treasured and respected father of Rhonda, Mike and Beven.
+The family have arranged Harold's service to be held in the Avenal Park Chapel, 75 Fox Street, Invercargill, on Wednesday, April 17, 2019, at 2.00pm.
 Private cremation thereafter.
-A Remembrance Service for Harold will be held in Kaikoura over the Easter weekend, further details to appear in Monday's papers.
+A Remembrance Service for Harold will be held in Kaikoura, on Sunday, April 21, at 1.00pm, at the Omihi Camp if weather permitting, alternatively at the Goose Bay Camp, Kaikoura.
+Any flowers or message of condolences can be sent to the family at 104 Crawford Street, Invercargill, or Avenal Park Funeral Home, or for the Kaikoura service to Goose Bay Camping Ground, RD2, Kaikoura.